Warning: Video may be disturbing to some.

-Ocala, Florida — Corrections Officer, Charles Craig Broaderick, 41, was charged with battery after he slammed the head of inmate James Duckworth,33, into a concrete wall while he (Duckworth) was handcuffed.
-Duckworth was arrested and transported to the Marion County Jail by the Ocala Police Department for DUI.
+Ocala, Florida — Corrections Officer, Charles Craig Broaderick, 41, was charged with battery after he slammed an inmate’s head into a concrete wall while he (the inmate) was handcuffed.

-Broaderick said he slammed Duckworth’s head into the concrete wall because Duckworth spit at officers.
-However, after carefully reviewing the video, it appeared Duckworth had something in or on his his mouth he was tying to clear, but did not actually spit at officers.
+Broaderick said he slammed Duckworth’s head into the concrete wall because Duckworth spat at officers.
+However, after carefully reviewing the video, it appeared Duckworth had something in or on his mouth he was trying to clear but did not actually spit at officers.

 Duckworth can also be heard multiple times telling the officers that his head hurts.

 The incident happened in October, and on November 25, 2013, the State Attorney’s office announced they were pressing charges.